jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 * Create a new array denoting the residential areas (where `land_use_gent` is equal to 1 or 2).
 Call this `land_use_residential`, and make a quick plot.
 * Plot those locations that are 10m above sea-level.
-* Combine the residential areas and areas > 10m in a single array, and plot the result.
+* Combine the residential areas and areas > 10m in a single array called `suitable_locations`, and plot the result.

 <details><summary>Hints</summary>